Sepandarmazgan is a day Iranians observe in honor of love, affection and earth, each year.

 Mehr means love which comes with loyalty to [one’s] promise, and it cannot be confined to Jashne Esfandgan [the Esfandgan Feast is celebrated on Sepandarmaz Day] in which women [and mothers] are honored.

-Iranians believe that in addition to harboring love for women and life, people should love the whole universe and its single and unique Creator.
-That’s why love for family members, relatives, coreligionists, fellow countrymen, fellow humans and all symbols of goodness in nature is celebrated on Mehregan which is the Day of Love for Iranians.
+Iranians believe that beside harboring love for women and life, people should love the whole universe and its single and unique Creator.
+Therefore, the Iranians celebrate Mehregan- the Persian Day of Love- to honour the love for family members, relatives, coreligionists, fellow countrymen, fellow humans and all the symbols of goodness in nature.